 Remembrance Day is November 11.
 Today at LTSS we will observe Remembrance Day Assemblies.

-It is also important to remember that Remembrance Day is not one of the those holidays that is just a chance for rest and recreation.
 Please take some time to reflect on what Remembrance Day is all about.
 On November 11th at 11:00 AM, plan to take some time to honour those that have died and those that have served.
 Whether you attend a ceremony in person, or check out the television coverage of the ceremony in Ottawa or other parts of Canada, take some time for Remembrance.